emmacoye/105-Unit-3-EmmaCoye/README.md

 3. A .csv file containing the subset of data from the original .csv file.

-### This information will be used to create a subset of data that will answer the question: What collegiate sport do most women tend to play and is their revenue ever higher than men's sports in North Carolina?
+### Our end goal is to create a subset of data that will answer the question: What collegiate sport do most women tend to play and is their revenue ever higher than men's sports in North Carolina?